saucelabs/sauce-docs/docs/api-testing/on-prem/api/using-the-api.md

 ---
 id: using-the-api
 title: "Using the API (for CI/CD and More)"
 sidebar_label: Using the API
 description: "A guide showing you various ways to call the API.
 This is useful for those that want to use the platform to run tests during continuous deployments."
+noIndex: true
 keywords:
     - cicd
     - jenkins
     - bamboo